runnily/Learning-analytics/README.md

 Welcome to ProjectTemplate!

-This file introduces you to ProjectTemplate, but you should eventually replace the contents of this file with an introduction to your project.
-People who work with your data in the future will thank you for it, including your future self.

-ProjectTemplate is an R package that helps you organize your statistical analysis projects.
-Since you're reading this file, we'll assume that you've already called `create.project()` to set up this project and all of its contents.

-To load your new project, you'll first need to `setwd()` into the directory where this README file is located.
-Then you need to run the following two lines of R code:

-	library('ProjectTemplate')
-	load.project()
+This files species how you should use ProjectTemplate.

+Before we begin please by start by setting  your setwd() into the directory where the "setup.r"" is located.
+Once done please run the stepup.r file to download all the relevant files and begin the project.

+  stepup.r

-After you enter the second line of code, you'll see a series of automated messages as ProjectTemplate goes about doing its work.
+Once you've done this, you'll see a series of automated messages as ProjectTemplate goes about doing its work.
 This work involves:
 * Reading in the global configuration file contained in `config`.
 * Loading any R packages you listed in the configuration file.